SanderMertens/flecs/docs/Manual.md

 A type is a collection (vector) of entity identifiers (`ecs_entity_t`) that can describe anything from a set of components, systems and tags, to plain entities.
 Every entity is associated with exactly one type that describes which components, tags, or other it has.

 ### Type role
 A type role is a flag that indicates which role an entity fulfills in a type.
 By default this flag is `0`, indicating that the entity should be interpreted as component or tag.
-Type roles are used amongst others to indicate hierarchies (the `CHILDOF` role) or instancing (the `INSTANCEOF` flag).
+Type roles are most commonly used in applications for switch types (`ECS_SWITCH` and `ECS_CASE`)

 ### Scope
 A scope is a virtual container that contains all of the child entities for a specific parent entity.
 Scopes are not recursive.
 Scopes are identified by their parent, which is why scope handles are of type `ecs_entity_t`.